Is trimming a bird’s flight feathers a good idea?

 What to do when your parrot is lost: “Get Your Bird Back” DVD (scroll down, right side)

-Information on how to properly and safely trim wings: “To Fly or Not to Fly” section of The Bird Owner’s Manual
+Information on how to properly and safely trim wings: See the “To Fly or Not to Fly” section of The Bird Owner’s Manual